-Bresaola Stromboli are baked Italian rolled sandwiches filled with pesto, provolone, and Italian bresaola.
-Make the dough and personalize with your own Stromboli flavours!
+Stromboli are baked Italian rolled sandwiches filled with sauce, cheese, and Italian deli meats.
+Make this easy stromboli dough recipe and personalize it with your own Stromboli flavours!

 - 2 1/2 cups flour

 - 1 packet of yeast (or 2 1/4 tsp yeast)

 - Place 1/2 cup of the hot water in mixing bowl.
 Sprinkle with yeast; stir until undissolved.

 - After about 5 minutes check and see if you have bubbles...that means your yeast is active.

 - Add remaining water, salt, oil and 2 cups all-purpose flour; fit dough hook on mixer and stir well.
 Stir in enough remaining flour to make soft dough.

 - Knead about 7 minutes on low setting.